New accuser says Michael Jackson trained him to lie about abuse

-A close friend of Michael Jackson who had testified in defence of the late pop king at his child sex abuse trial said on Thursday that the singer had intimidated and brainwashed him into lying about years of sexual activity with him.
+May 16 A close friend of Michael Jackson who had testified in defense of the late pop king at his child sex abuse trial said on Thursday that the singer had intimidated and brainwashed him into lying about years of sexual activity with him.

 "It was complete manipulation (by Jackson) and brainwashing," choreographer Wade Robson told NBC's "Today" show.
 "He would role play and train me for these (court) scenarios."